-On July 8, 2021, the Governor issued Executive Order D 2021 122 (the "Colorado COVID-19 Disaster Recovery Order"), which by its terms (i) rescinds Executive Order D 2020 003, as amended and extended, that declared a state of disaster emergency due to the presence of COVID-19, and (ii) rescinds all previous executive orders issued due to COVID-19 and restates certain provisions, all in order to focus on the State's recovery from the COVID-19 pandemic emergency as most of the measures directed toward responding to the pandemic emergency are believed to no longer be needed.
-The Colorado COVID-19 Disaster Recovery Order contains directives that facilitate administering COVID-19 vaccines and ensure that the State's healthcare facilities have sufficient resources to treat COVID-19 patients, improve the State's economic recovery, maintain access to additional federal funding and continue the State's disaster declaration and essential directives for response and continuity of State government.
-Together, these directives are intended to ensure agency access to State and federal funding and enable the State to continue COVID-19 response and recovery activities.
+On July 8, 2021, the Governor issued Executive Order D 2021 122 (as currently amended and extended by subsequent executive orders issued by the Governor, the "COVID-19 Disaster Recovery Order"), which (i) rescinded all previous executive orders issued by the Governor due to COVID-19 and (ii) focuses only on those measures related to the State's recovery from the COVID-19 pandemic emergency.
+The COVID-19 Disaster Recovery Order is intended to reduce paperwork and further refocus the State's efforts on recovery, facilitate administration of COVID-19 vaccines, ensure that the State's healthcare facilities have sufficient resources to treat COVID-19 patients, improve the State's economic recovery, maintain access to additional federal funding and continue the State's disaster declaration and essential directives for response and continuity of State government.
+Together, these directives are intended to ensure agency access to State and federal funding, enable the State to continue COVID-19 response and recovery activities and ensure that the State can execute rapid procurement processes when needed to respond to the changing COVID-19 environment due to variants and stressors on the State's health care system.
+The COVID-19 Disaster Recovery Order currently expires 30 days from December 28, 2021, unless extended by further executive order, except as expressly stated therein.